Shimanami surf & turf

 Is airfare included?
 Will someone meet me at the airport?
 Are airport transfers included?

 No, neither airfare nor airport transfers are included.
-Guests are expected to navigate themselves from the airport to the meeting spot on their own.
-Taste of Japan Bike Tours will recommended routes to the meeting spot with detailed meeting instructions in communications leading up to the tour start date.
+Guests are expected to get from the airport to the meeting spot on their own.
+Taste of Japan Bike Tours will recommend routes to the meeting spot with detailed meeting instructions leading up to the tour start date.

 What sort of bike will I ride?
-Can I bring my own bike?
+May I bring my own bike?

 What does “double occupancy” mean?
 What is a “single supplement” fee?